-For each ordinary hour worked, a casual employee must be paid:

-- (i) the ordinary hourly rate; and - (ii) a loading of 25% of the ordinary hourly rate,
+- (a) For each ordinary hour worked, a casual employee must be paid: - (i) the ordinary hourly rate; and - (ii) a loading of 25% of the ordinary hourly rate.

-(d) Casual penalty rates
+11.4 Casual penalty rates

-- (i) A casual employee will be paid 175% of the ordinary hourly rate for the first three hours, and 225% of the ordinary hourly rate thereafter, for any overtime hours on a Monday to Friday. - (ii) A casual employee will be paid 175% of the ordinary hourly rate for any hours, ordinary and overtime, worked on a Saturday. - (iii) A casual employee will be paid 225% of the ordinary hourly rate for any hours, ordinary and overtime, worked on a Sunday. - (e) A casual employee will be paid 275% of the ordinary hourly rate for any hours, ordinary and overtime, worked on a public holiday prescribed in s.115 of the Fair Work Act. - (f) The casual loading is paid instead of annual leave, paid personal/carer's leave, notice of termination, redundancy benefits and other entitlements of full-time or part-time employment.
+- (a) A casual employee will be paid 175% of the ordinary hourly rate for the first three3 hours, and 225% of the ordinary hourly rate thereafter, for any overtime hours on a Monday to Friday. - (b) A casual employee will be paid 175% of the ordinary hourly rate for any hours, ordinary and overtime, worked on a Saturday. - (c) A casual employee will be paid 225% of the ordinary hourly rate for any hours, ordinary and overtime, worked on a Sunday. - 11.5 A casual employee will be paid 275% of the ordinary hourly rate for any hours, ordinary and overtime, worked on a public holiday prescribed in section 115 of the Act. - 11.6 The casual loading is paid instead of annual leave, paid personal/carer's leave, notice of termination, redundancy benefits and other entitlements of full-time or part-time employment. - 11.7 A casual employee must be engaged and paid for at least 2 consecutive hours of work on each occasion they are required to attend work.